jsterniak/dynamics_ws/README.md

 rosrun irb120_perception irb120_perception_node
 ```

-The Robot should be moving to desired place for picking and then placing the BGA on the PCB at the desired orientation.
+The Robot should be moving to desired place for picking the BGA and then placing the BGA on the PCB at the desired orientation.